krishna29082005/GAN-sForCancer/README.md

 ## How to Cite

 If you use this repository or the methods from the research paper, please cite the project as a hybrid GAN-VAE/Wavelet-VAE-GAN study for synthetic brain MRI generation focused on rare cancer data augmentation.

-## Additional Notes

-This README now reflects the main repository code, the contained research paper, the dataset details reported in the paper, and representative generated images from `generated_images/`.
-A separate `RESULTS.md` file has also been added for more focused result documentation.